tudelft3d/geogeeks/docs/computer/packagemanager.md

     !!! tip "More commands"
         Chocolatey has more commands, for things like updating and uninstalling.
 For these, please see the [official documentation](https://docs.chocolatey.org/en-us/choco/commands/) (specifically `info`, `uninstall`, and `upgrade`).

-=== ":simple-apple: MacOS"
+=== ":simple-apple: macOS"

-    For MacOS, we recommend the [Homebrew package manager](https://brew.sh).
+    For macOS, we recommend the [Homebrew package manager](https://brew.sh).
 It's free and open source.

     **To install Homebrew, simply run this command in your [terminal](terminal.md) and follow the instructions.**